Who Is at Fault for My Car Accident?

 When you’re hurt in a car crash, identifying the person who caused your accident is vital to your ability to recover compensation.
 The person responsible for your auto accident is the one responsible for the damages you’ve suffered, so finding the right person will affect your compensation.

 But you may be left scratching your head and wondering, “Who is at fault for my car accident?”
 When you’re struggling with the aftermath of your crash, you might also struggle to get answers to these questions.
-Fortunately, that’s where a lawyer from the Henry Dailey Law Firm can step in.
+Fortunately, that’s where a lawyer from Henry C. Dailey, Jr., P.C. can step in.
 We can help you identify the responsible party when you’re suffering in the wake of a car wreck.